Immunity Superfoods List

 Reishi has hundreds of bio-active substances that modulate immune response, decrease inflammation, fight free radicals and antimicrobial properties to combat viruses and harmful bacteria.

 I get my daily reishi and turkey tail from Organifi Gold.
-It also contains high curcumin turmeric, ginger, piperine, Ceylon cinnamon, prebiotics and herbs to lower stress and help you get to sleep, important factors in maintaining healthy immunity.
+It also contains high curcumin turmeric, ginger, piperine, Ceylon cinnamon, prebiotics and herbs to lower stress and help you get to sleep, important factors in maintaining strong immunity.

 This highly recommended gold powder is on discount here and covers a lot of nutritional bases, as well as being a powerful anti-inflammatory against chronic pain.
 Read my detailed Organifi Gold review here.